tlongle/ceenth/README.md

-A basic synthesizer made using C# & WPF for a final school project for the Programming II class.
+A basic **standalone** synthesizer app, with a basic effects suite and waveform preview.

+*Now updated to not use the shitty .NET Framework and ADO.NET Entity Framework!*

+The initial scope of this project was to be used as a final school project for the **Programming II** class, but ever since then, it has been updated with loads of goodies and a more up-to-date design language.

 The focus of this project is to apply basic knowledge of the **MVVM (Model-View-Viewmodel)** architecture, also applying basic **CRUD (Create, Remove, Update, Delete)** operations.

-The polyphonic audio engine was made using the Naudio library, making it possible to do basic effects, filters, and things of the sort.
+The polyphonic audio engine was made using the [NAudio](https://github.com/naudio/NAudio) library, making it possible to do basic effects, filters, and more.

 ## Demo